cjerzak/DescriptiveRepresentationCalculator-software/README.md

 bodyN <- length( MemberIdentitiesInSupremeCourt )

 ####################
-# Population proportions of A and B (e.g., from Census data)
+# Population proportions of A and B (e.g., from census data)
 ####################
 PopulationProportions <- c("A"=0.8,
                            "B"=0.2)